OpenPhase example

 • Determine flow curves of tempered martensite.

-OpenPhase capabilities
+OpenPhase Solutions

 • Martensite start is predicted based on driving forces to transformation using alloy thermodynamics